 Lake life!
 You might never see a more quality constructed home with every feature imaginable.
 Geothermal heat, and solar H2O.
 Every convenience carefully thought through to make living easy!
 156 of water frontage and a loving, warm home with space to accommodate all your loved ones.
 The stone fireplace is a crowning feature with built-in bookcases.
 The sunroom is the perfect stop for your morning coffee overlooking the lake.
 Kitchen is loaded with storage and has quartz countertops and the dining room large enough for friends and family to gather.
 Drop zone outside of the oversize garage with a 220 for your electric car.
 The master offers an extra room that could be sitting area.
 There is an office loft and large bonus upstairs and a huge game room and 3 bedrooms in the basement.
 The tile floors have radiant heat, so toasty in the Winter.
 Storage is amazing on the 2nd floor and also in the basement.
-The pictures tell the story.
-Lake life is the best life!
-Come and enjoy.
+The neighborhood offers a pool and walking trails as well as gazebo.
+Enjoy

 - huntsville elementary school